+Subsections applicable to this service fully attained.
 Infection prevention management systems are in place to minimise the risk of infection to consumers, service providers and visitors.
 The infection control programme is implemented and meets the needs of the organisation and provides information and resources to inform the service providers.
 Documentation evidenced that relevant infection control education is provided to all staff as part of their orientation and as part of the ongoing in-service education programme.
 Antimicrobial usage is monitored.
 The type of surveillance undertaken is appropriate to the size and complexity of the organisation.
 Standardised definitions are used for the identification and classification of infection events.
 Results of surveillance are acted upon, evaluated, and reported to relevant personnel in a timely manner.
 The service has robust Covid-19 screening in place for residents, visitors, and staff.
 Covid-19 response plans are in place and the service has access to PPE supplies.
-There has been a Covid exposure event, and this was managed appropriately.
-There has been infection outbreaks since the previous audit. these were well managed, documented and reported appropriately.
+There have been three Covid outbreaks and one respiratory outbreak, and these were well managed, documented and reported appropriately.